sa5bke/flatpak-openspace/README.md

 * Some planet images are not displaying correctly
 * A wrapper script should be included that will take care of setting up the environment

-Feel free to add issues to this repo or join the #linux channel on the OpenSpace slack support channel.
+Feel free to add issues to this repo or join the #linux channel on the OpenSpace slack.
 See [OpenSpace webpage](https://www.openspaceproject.com/) for links.

 ## Prerequisites